Marine Corps Base Camp Lejeune: Litigation

 At least 850 former residents filed claims for nearly $4 billion from the military.
-The multi-district litigation, MDL-2218, was dismissed on North Carolina statute of repose grounds on December 5, 2016, and the appeal to the 11th Circuit failed (Straw, et. al. v.
+The multi-district litigation, MDL-2218, was dismissed on North Carolina statute of repose grounds on December 5, 2016, and the appeal to the 11th Circuit failed (Straw, et al. v.
 United States, 16–17573).
 The U.S. Supreme Court refused certiorari.
 A U.S. Supreme Court ruling in June 2014 potentially curbed groundwater contamination lawsuits by families at Camp Lejeune.
 Federal law, which imposes a two-year statute of limitations after the harm is discovered, preempts North Carolina's 10-year statute of repose law, but this was not followed by the 11th Circuit.
 State lawmakers tried to eliminate the state prohibition on lawsuits being filed 10 years after the last pollution occurred or from the time a polluted property was sold.
-The Camp LeJeune Justice Act of 2022, Section 804(b) of the PACT Act, S. 3373, provide an entirely new means for justice to the victims and removes normal tort defenses.
+The Camp LeJeune Justice Act of 2022, Section 804(b) of the PACT Act, S. 3373, provides an entirely new means for justice to the victims and removes normal tort defenses.
 Public Law 117-168, SEC.
 804(b), 136 Stat.
 1802–1804.

 Disability activist, lawyer, columnist, and politician, Andrew U. D. Straw, has appealed his cases unsuccessfully.
 He has also pursued claims at the U.S. Court of Federal Claims, stating that the U.S. Marine Corps' UCMJ responsibilities imply a contract to protect U.S. Marine Corps family members (Straw v.
 United States, 1:17-cv-00560, U.S. COFC).
 This case was dismissed and denied on appeal.
 Straw has advocated for legislative reform to avoid the legal arguments of the Department of Justice.
 The main chemicals involved were trichloroethylene (TCE, a degreaser), perchloroethylene (PCE, a dry cleaning solvent), vinyl chloride, and benzene; however, more than 70 chemicals have been identified as contaminants at Lejeune.
 Andrew Straw is pursuing his own infant brain injury pro se and as estate executor for the wrongful death of his mother from a Camp LeJeune cancer.
 Straw v.
 United States, 7:23-cv-1475-FL (E.D.N.C.)